Brian Brake: Later work (1960–1988)

+Legacy

 Brake was careful to retain his negatives and transparencies, as well as copyright, wherever possible.
 His entire collection of photographs is now housed at the Museum of New Zealand Te Papa Tongarewa.
 The Museum showed his China work in a 1995 exhibition, Brian Brake: China, the 1950s (with an accompanying book of the same title), and in 1998, Monsoon: Brian Brake's Images of India.
 Images from this series were published independently in 2007 as Monsoon.
 In 2010, the Museum mounted a major retrospective exhibition of his work, Brian Brake: Lens on the World, again with a fully illustrated catalogue.